-The Atlanta Cyclorama is a cylendrical painting featuring a panoramic view of the American Civil War.
+Until December of 2015, the Atlanta Cyclorama building displayed The Battle of Atlanta painting as a cylendrical painting featuring a panoramic view of the American Civil War.
 The cyclorama was painted from 1885 to 1886 by the American Panorama Company and depicts the Battle of Atlanta.
-Standing 42 feet high and stretching 358 feet in circumference, the Cyclorama is the largest oil painting in the world.
+Standing 42 feet high and stretching 358 feet in circumference, the Cyclorama was the largest oil painting in the world until 2004.
 In 1932, a diorama was added, creating 30 feet of depth to the painting.

-Tours are conducted every hour on the half hour, from 9:30am to 4:30pm.
-The tour takes approximately 40 minutes and includes two parts.
-In part one of the tour, visitors can enjoy a 14 minute film that gives the history of events leading to the Battle of Atlanta.
-In part two of the tour, visitors enter the cyclorama to experience the battle through special lighting, sound effects, music and narration while viewing the rotating battle scene.
+Tours were conducted every hour on the half hour, from 9:30 am to 4:30 pm.
+The tour took approximately 40 minutes and included two parts.
+In part one of the tour, visitors enjoyed a 14 minute film that gave the history of events leading to the Battle of Atlanta.
+In part two of the tour, visitors entered the cyclorama to experience the battle through special lighting, sound effects, music and narration while viewing the rotating battle scene.

-The Atlanta Cyclorama is housed in the Atlanta Cyclorama museum located in historic Grant Park, adjacent to Zoo Atlanta.
-The museum also includes pictures and artifacts from the war as well as The Texas, a steam locomotive made famous during the Great Locomotive Chase of the Civil War.
+The Atlanta Cyclorama was housed in the Atlanta Cyclorama museum located in historic Grant Park, adjacent to Zoo Atlanta.
+The museum also included pictures and artifacts from the war as well as The Texas, a steam locomotive made famous during the Great Locomotive Chase of the Civil War.

 800 Cherokee Ave SE